giellalt/lang-cwd/cwd.md

 * * *
 <small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-cwd/blob/main/src/cg3/functions.cg3)</small>

-Here we continue to lexical prenouns (in prenouns.lexc)

 Starting with the general morphosyntactic features in a standardized order

 Suffixation for animate nouns